cseanburns/semantic_web_development/src/2a-document-structure-and-metadata.md

 #### The **charset** and **name** attributes

-The **charset** attribute establishes the document's character set and allow proper displaying of non-ASCII characters.
+The **charset** attribute establishes the document's character set and allows proper displaying of non-ASCII characters.
 In practice, we use this to declare the document's character set to [UTF-8][utf8].

 The **name** attribute is used with several names that refer to the web/HTML document's metadata.